prose100/jQuery-nav-menu/README.md

 ### Including it on your page

-Include jQuery and the plugin on a page.
+Here is a basic implementation.
+Include the shown HTML and scripts.
 Call the function as shown.
+The properties shown are the defaults.

 ```html
 <ul class="nav-menu" style="display:none">